What Meta's Ad Library Shows About Harris and Trump's Campaigns on Facebook and Instagram

 Making Sense of the Data

-The files downloaded from the Meta Ad Library includes details on the ads such as the pages and platforms they appeared on, the dates they were created, which states they targeted, a range for the amount spent and the text and links that appeared with each ad.
+The files downloaded from the Meta Ad Library include details on the ads such as the pages and platforms they appeared on, the dates they were created, which regions they were delivered to, a range for the amount spent and the text and links that appeared with each ad.

 They are available in CSV file format, which can be viewed and edited with common spreadsheet software like Microsoft Excel or Google Sheets.
 However, we found it more efficient to do further processing of the data with Python, a programming language known for its simplicity